5 MMI Mistakes to Avoid

 5. DO NOT skip practice

-Even though you definitely, definitely should not memorise your answers to MMI questions, it is VITAL that you practice!!!
-Just like anything, interview techniques are a skill that you can refine and improve upon, and practice makes perfect.
-Preparation entails several dimensions, but you should be familiar with the types of questions that you might be asked, think to yourself how you might answer these, and ensure you are comfortable with the scenarios and content that you might possibly encounter.
-Further, you should ABSOLUTELY know information about the medical school you are attending – you will probably be asked about it, and it looks very bad if you known nothing of the school!
+Even though you definitely should not memorise your answers to MMI questions, it is vital that you practice!
+Just like anything, for example doing practice MCQs for the GAMSAT exam, interview techniques are a skill that you can refine and improve upon, and practice makes perfect.
+Preparation entails several dimensions, much like the GAMSAT preparation process.
+However, you should be familiar with the types of questions that you might be asked, think to yourself how you might answer these, and ensure you are comfortable with the scenarios and content that you might possibly encounter.
+You may also want to practice answering questions in front of friends or family so that you can become familiar with thinking on the spot in front of another human being.
+Further, you should absolutely have some knowledge about the medical school you are interviewing at.
+If you are asked about it, it looks very bad if you know nothing of the school!

-I hope that helped, and looking forward to your success!
-If you need more tips on how to start preparing for the MMI interviews, check out our blog article here
+I hope this blog post has helped your preparation somewhat.
+We at GradReady are looking forward to your success in applying to medical school!
+If you need more tips on how to start preparing for the MMI interviews, click on the link and check out our next blog article.